OPEN CALL / ARTIST-IN-RESIDENCE (AIR) GRANT

 AIR GRANT

-With this Open Call, we invite Danish applicants to apply for a one-month grant residency.
+With this Open Call, we invite ceramic artists to apply for a one-month grant residency.

-From early 2025 onwards, Guldagergaard will award eight grants annually, distributed over two application rounds each year: The first half and the second half of the year.
+Guldagergaard will award residency grants, distributed evenly between the first and second half of the year.

 The Grant Includes